Frequently Asked Questions

 What supporting documents do I need?

-The Graduate Committee only evaluates complete applications – that means all the required supporting documents, including the financial affidavit, have to be uploaded before we can evaluate your application.
+The Graduate Committee only evaluates complete applications – that means all the required supporting documents, including the financial affidavit, have to be uploaded before we will evaluate your application.

 Can I email you the supporting documents?